cfmrp/mtool/README.md

 ./main.py --id 20001001 --read mrp --write dot data/sample/eds/wsj.mrp 20001001.dot
 dot -Tpdf 20001001.dot > 20001001.pdf
 ```
-When converting from token-based file format that may lack either the underlying
+When converting from token-based file formats that may lack either the underlying
 ‘raw’ input string, character-based anchoring, or both, the `--text` command-line
 option will enable recovery of inputs and attempt to determine anchoring.
 Its argument must be a file containing pairs of identifiers and input strings, one